BfE-Technology/BfE-Technology.github.io/index.md

           <img src="assets/img/BrandingDesign.jpg">
         </div>
         <div class="flip-card-back">
-          <p>We report primarily to BfE's Outreach Division.
-When we are in Tech, it is usually to convert the branding strategies and guidelines developed in Outreach into standardised stylesheet files that will be enforced within Tech.
-We are usually people who are passionate about front-end development, UI deisgn, digital media and branding.</p>
+          <p>Oversee branding strategies and guidelines for all types of digital media under the Outreach division, while converting them into standardised stylesheets to be imposed across the Technology Division</p>
         </div>
       </div>
     </div>